When you submit the code, there needs to be enough context and background to

 NOTE: To be used at Google, third-party code must have some sort of license.
 If you have some agreement that you think gives you a right to use the code, and you aren't sure if it counts as a license, send it to emailremoved@ and they will advise you.

-.
-See bug …271 for details.
+not the output of a genrule.
+See bug ...271 for details.

-file must be the full text of the license, not a license name
+the LICENSE file must be the full text of the license, not a license name

 or a link to another file containing the full text.
 It must also be plain text.